 How can I inquire about support for AFTUs?

-You can obtain phone support by calling 321-474-0974, emailing email@example.com.
+You can obtain phone support by calling 321-474-0974 or via email at firstname.lastname@example.org.
 Generally a support person is named to accounts after a supply agreement and/or PO is put in place with direct contacts available for future support.

 Will AFTUs come with a GPS?